Key Takeaways

 - Whether you have Original Medicare or Medicare Advantage

 If you’re new to Medicare in Ohio, you may not know about the four types of Medicare Advantage plans: HMO, PPO, PFFS, or SNP.
-If you’re familiar with only Original Medicare (Part A and Part B), sometimes called traditional Medicare, let’s take a closer look at your Medicare Advantage options.
+If you’re familiar with only Original Medicare (Part A and Part B), let’s take a closer look at your Medicare Advantage options.

 As a refresher, Medicare Advantage (Part C) replaces Original Medicare (Part A & B) but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Along with Part A and B benefits, Medicare Part C usually bundles additional services like dental, hearing, vision, and prescription drug coverage.
 Here are the four types of Medicare Advantage plans:

 Who Has the Best Medicare Advantage Plan?

-As is the case most often, there is not a single Medicare Advantage plan that is “best” for everyone.
+There is not a single Medicare Advantage plan that is “best” for everyone.
 You need to find a plan that best meets your needs.
 For example, a Five Star-rated Medicare Advantage plan that doesn’t include a provider you need would not be “best” for you, even though it has a high Star Rating.
-Likewise, a high rated Part D plan that doesn’t offer your prescription at an affordable price may not be “best” for you.
+Likewise, a highly rated Part D plan that doesn’t offer your prescription at an affordable price may not be “best” for you.

 Medicare uses a Star Rating System to measure how well Medicare Advantage and Part D plans perform.
 Plans are rated by category and assigned one overall star rating for its performance.
 Medicare reviews plan performance annually and ratings can change from year to year.